 Their smiles came naturally and sincerely.
 Instead of money, I see tourists distributing sweets bought from a stall manned by an elderly tribal lady and distributing it to the kids.
 I guessed the sales of the sweets is their income.

-At the Ma Pi Leng Pass during sunset, we captured what looked like a bolt of lightning emanating from one the mountain peak but is actually the outline of clouds fringing the peak, with back-lighting from the setting sun.
+At the Ma Pi Leng Pass during sunset, we captured what looked like a bolt of lightning emanating from one of the mountain peaks but is actually the outline of clouds fringing the peak, with back-lighting from the setting sun.
 The cloud casts its shadow like a halo in the skies.

 The “snake road” of Ma Pi Leng Happiness Road.
 An iconic venue that all photographers who visited Ha Giang must come.

-The wispy clouds moving around the mountains peaks, soft against hard, wispy against firm.
+The wispy clouds moving around the mountains peaks, soft against hard, wispy against the firm.
 A sight to behold indeed.

 Dong Van Hill Tribes Weekend Market

 Hill-tribes markets are a special cultural trait in the mountainous northern regions of Vietnam and Dong Van Sunday Market is among the most outstanding gatherings.
 This market gathers weekly on Sundays.
 It opens opportunities for the locals to sell products and tribes to socialise.
-This is considered as the largest market in Dong Van Karst Plateau Geopark, the “commercial center” for exchanging products of the hill tribes and also a key hub of social activities, where singles meet their future life partner.
+This is considered as the largest market in Dong Van Karst Plateau Geopark, the “commercial centre” for exchanging products of the hill tribes and also a key hub of social activities, where singles meet their future life partner.

 Happiness is a mindset and comes from within, wherever you are, however the situation.
-Can you see the authentic joy in this tribal lady’s laughter ?
+Can you see the authentic joy in this tribal lady’s laughter?

 Many tribal ladies put on their Sunday best for the weekend market.
 Little is known about the history of ethnic minorities in Vietnam.
 It is widely believed that the groups like the Hmong (Meo), Zao, Nung, Lan, Giay and Lolo, are descendants of the ancient migrants from southern China who settled in the northern border regions.
 Others, like the Tay, Muong and Thai are deemed to be related to the lowland natives of Malays who were forced into the highlands by successive invasions of Mongoloids from China.